Ekallatum: History

 Subsequently, Ekallatum became a vassal city subservient to the king of Babylon Hammurabi (a year name was "Year Hammu-rabi the king subjugated the land of the region of Subartu, Ekallatum, Burunda and the land of Zamlasz from the banks of the Tigris to the Sippar canal"), who came to control all of Mesopotamia.
-With the death of Ishme-Dagan, his son Mut-Ashkur succeeded him.
-He was the last known king of Ekallatum.
-Later Ekallātum fell under the control of the Mitanni empire and eventually fell to the Hittites under Šuppiluliuma I (1344–1322 BC).
+With the death of Ishme-Dagan.
+He was the last known king of Ekallatum as well as being king of Assyria.
+Later Ekallātum was incorporated into Assyria after the Amorite rulers were ousted from Assur in the latter third of the 18th century BC. it was sacked by the Hittites under Šuppiluliuma I (1344–1322 BC) during the Hittite Empire's ultimately unsuccessful campaign against the Middle Assyrian Empire.

 An inscription claims that the king of Babylon Marduk-nadin-ahhe (c.
-1095–1078 BC) captured Ekallātum.
+1095–1078 BC) captured Ekallātum from Assyria.

 The Neo-Assyrian ruler Sennacherib (705–681 BC) reported that he returned the gods (their cult statues) "Adad and Shala" to Ekallātum after 418 years, claiming they had been deported by Babylonian ruler Marduk-nadin-ahhe (c.
 1095–1078 BC).